 Calculating Risk Tolerance

-How much can you afford to lose on each trade?
-Determine your risk tolerance.
-Base it on your financial situation.
-Consider your investment goals.
-A good rule of thumb is to risk no more than 1-2% of your capital on a single trade.
+How much can you lose on a given trade?
+Establish your risk tolerance.
+Make it contingent on your financial position.
+Keep your investment objectives in mind.
+A good rule of thumb is to only risk 1-2% of your capital on one trade.

 Setting Stop-Loss Orders

-Where should you place your stop-loss orders?
-Choose levels based on technical analysis or volatility.
-A stop-loss order automatically closes your position when the price reaches a certain point.
-Use it to limit losses.
-Protect your capital.
+Where should you put your stop-loss orders?
+Use levels based on technical analysis or volatility.
+A stop-loss order closes your position automatically when the price is at a certain level.
+Use it to curtail losses.
+Preserve your capital.

 Position Sizing Strategies

-How many shares should you buy?
-Position sizing matters.
-Different methods exist, such as fixed fractional or the Kelly Criterion.
-Each has a different impact on risk.
-Understand these methods.
-Then, choose the one that fits your risk profile.
+How much should you buy?
+Position sizing is important.
+Various techniques are available, including fixed fractional or the Kelly Criterion.
+Both have varying effects on risk.
+Learn about them.
+Then, pick the one best suited to your risk profile.

 Mistake #4: Overtrading

-Overtrading means trading too often.
-It increases commissions.
-It can reduce your win rate.
-Think of it as quantity over quality.
+Overtrading involves trading excessively.
+It raises commissions.
+It may lower your win rate.
+Just think of it as quantity versus quality.

 Recognizing the Signs of Overtrading

-Are you constantly in and out of trades?
-Do you feel the need to be active all the time?
-These could be signs of overtrading.
-If you find yourself forcing trades, step back.
-You may be trading too much.
+Are you in and out of positions all the time?
+Do you have a constant urge to be in action?
+These are signs of overtrading.
+If you are forcing trades, take a step back.
+You might be overtrading.

 Set specific trading hours.
 Limit the number of trades per day.
 A schedule can help you avoid impulsive actions.
 Stick to your plan.
 Only trade during your set times.